muxinc/elements/packages/mux-uploader/README.md

 ### Styling

-`mus-uploader` can be styled with CSS variables.
+`mux-uploader` can be styled with CSS variables.

 #### Elements